MicrosoftDocs/win32/desktop-src/Bits/bitsadmin-tool.md

 <span id="_GetProxyBypassList_Job"></span><span id="_getproxybypasslist_job"></span><span id="_GETPROXYBYPASSLIST_JOB"></span>**/GetProxyBypassList** *Job*
 </dt> <dd>

 Retrieves the proxy bypass list for the specified job.
 The bypass list contains the host names or IP addresses, or both, that are not to be routed through a proxy.
-The list can contain "<local&gt;" to refer to all servers on the same LAN.
+The list can contain "<local>" to refer to all servers on the same LAN.
 The list is space-delimited.

 </dd> <dt>